fengtingzhang/blog/_posts/2018-11-13-rubyconf-2018-day-one.md

 ### Just hire great engineers
 * You can't just hire great engineers
 * Engineers have different kinds of backgrounds, a traditional CS background, bootcamp, languages
+* Growth isn't linear, people grow unique, interesting sets of skills

 ### The Venn diagram of You and them
 * People want to work with people who are exactly like them, but if there's a 100% overlap between YOU and THEM, then one of you is redundant
 * The best candidates are people are have some overlap with you but bring a lot to the team from their non-overlaps
+* The field is vast, nobody knows even 10% of software

 ### A digression into the history of aviation
 #### Fatal airline accidents per year 1946-2017 decreased because they figured out